Last Updated on September 21, 2023

 During the week or two at room temperature, you will notice the fermented green beans start to undergo change.
 The lactobacillus is working away to convert the starches in the food into lactic acid, which preserves it.
 In the process, carbon dioxide is formed, so you’ll probably see some bubbling activity in there!
 The green beans will also start to change color, fading to a less bright green.
 The brine also gets cloudy, and this is totally normal!

-If you are using a Kraut Source lid, keep an eye on its little water-filled moat, making sure it always has some clean water in there.
+If you are using a Kraut Source, keep an eye on its little water-filled moat, making sure it always has some clean water in there.
 It doesn’t dry out easily though.
-On the other hand, our vessels usually overflow from the lid for the first several days of fermentation.
+On the other hand, our vessels usually overflow from the moat for the first several days of fermentation.
 Be forewarned that yours may do the same!
 So we alway set the jars on a plate or in a bowl to catch the overflow.
 Once that initial burst of activity subsides (about 5 days later), the moat can dry up and you’ll want to add more water into it.

 Another thing you may notice during fermentation may be a slightly odd odor.
 This is totally normal!
 To be honest, some ferments can smell pretty farty.
 I promise they taste better than they smell!